tensorush/tensorush.github.io/content/zpl.md

 }
 ```

-- ## Root library file should have its name, expose its public API, define its error set, and reference all tests.
+- ## Root library file should have its name, expose public API, define an error set, and reference tests.

 ```zig
 //!
 Root library file `library_name.zig` that exposes the public API.